playfulprogramming/playfulprogramming/content/blog/dependency-injection/index.md

 >   NullInjectorError: No provider for InjectedValue!
 > ```

-This is because Angular requires you to provide a value for an injected value by default.
+This is because our constructor inside of `ChildComponent` is marked as a required dependency by default, hence the error.

+Luckily for us, there's a way to tell Angular to mark that dependency as "optional", using the `@Optional` decorator in `ChildComponent`'s `constructor`:

 ```typescript
 import { Injectable, Component, OnInit, Optional} from '@angular/core';

 @Injectable()